 The Design Build Remodel Process is the most efficient way to remodel your home.
-From original design concept, all the way through construction completion, you work with one company.
+From the initial design concept to the final construction completion, you collaborate with a single, reliable company, ensuring an authentic and transparent experience.
 We have developed a comprehensive approach to estimating and delivering our projects which has proven to be highly effective.

 10 Steps to Home Remodeling

-We believe in communication before construction.
+We believe in transparent communication before construction.
 It is important to listen to your concerns, expectations, ideas, and opinions.
 We have found it is the best way to turn wood, plaster, and tile into a place where you and your family will feel comfortably at home.
 And because your satisfaction is important to us, we make it a point to stay in touch throughout the life of the project.
 It’s just the way we do business.

 • Discussing the scope of the project

 We will ask a lot of questions as to ‘why’ you are doing your project, and what problems you are trying to solve.
 Our team is skilled at developing creative ways to resolve your challenges.
 We will also discuss your expectations for the project timeline and how much you want to invest in your house.

 Finally, we will review our Design Development Process and answer any questions that you might have.
 The only decision you need to make at the end of our first meeting is whether the design-build process is right for you.
 If it is, we will schedule a 2nd consultation at your home.

 • If construction budget falls within the OPC range (+/-15%), proceed to Design Development